At the end of this blog, we answer the following frequently asked questions in addition to other topics:

 - WiFi Multimedia Quality of Service (WMM QoS) is a WiFi extension that classifies and prioritizes traffic types for users connected to hotspots based on application access type for e.g. Whether a user is accessing a high streaming bandwidth application like video or accessing chat messages, mail or voice, allocating the bandwidth as per application type thus allowing the user to have a better quality of service for multimedia access and deliver enhanced user experience.

-- Wi-Fi 2.0 is an emerging new concept that enables secure and globally robust Wi-Fi roaming experience.
+- WiFi 2.0 is an emerging new concept that enables a secure and globally robust WiFi roaming experience.
 This would allow users to seamlessly connect to a network and roam from one network to another without having to enter their login credentials.

-Exploring WMM QoS, Wi-Fi 2.0 and multiband operations will keep operators relevant and competitive in today’s evolving industry.
-A technologically evolved Service Management Platform supporting all the above functionality and supporting the strategic roll out for Service providers plays a key role.
-Service providers require a Wi-Fi platform which can enables differential QoS, support various roaming industry standards and interfaces as well as pre-integrated and highly interoperable at an access level for seamless operations.
-For Information on Carrier Wi-Fi Platform Click here.
+Exploring WMM QoS, WiFi 2.0 and multiband operations will keep operators relevant and competitive in today’s evolving industry.
+A technologically evolved Service Management Platform supporting all the above functionality and supporting the strategic rollout for Service providers plays a key role.
+Service providers require a WiFi platform that can enable differential QoS, support various roaming industry standards and interfaces and is pre-integrated and highly interoperable at an access level for seamless operations.

 Q1.
 What is WiFi?

 Put simply, Wifi is a technology that uses radio waves to create a wireless network through which devices like mobile phones, computers, printers etc., connect to the internet.
 A wireless router is needed to establish a Wifi hotspot that people in its vicinity may avail to get access to internet services.
 You’re sure to have encountered such a Wifi hotspot in houses, offices, restaurants, etc.